Scalable method for mean field control with kernel interactions via random Fourier features: Numerical results

+\textbf{Experimental setup.} The feedback control is a fully connected neural network with $\tanh$ activations: two hidden layers with 64 units for crowd motion, three hidden layers with 128 units for flocking.
+The network takes $(t,x)$ as input and outputs the control action.
+Training uses Adam with 1000 SGD iterations, learning rate $3\times10^{-4}$, and $N=200$ particles for crowd motion; 5000 iterations, learning rate $5\times10^{-5}$, and $N=300$ particles for flocking.
+We use $M=512$ random Fourier features throughout.
+After training, we evaluate control quality by simulating with the exact kernel and $N=1000$ particles (the \emph{evaluation cost}).
+In the figures below, left panels show the evaluation cost during training and right panels show training time as a function of $N$ (averaged over 10 runs; dashed lines: log-log fit $T\propto N^p$; shaded areas: $\pm1$ standard deviation).
+In all cases the RFF method preserves control quality while confirming the expected complexity scaling.
+Experiments ran on an NVIDIA RTX 4090 D GPU (Intel Xeon Gold 6530 CPU, PyTorch 2.0.1); timing used CPU-only nodes.

-We solve numerically Example~1 (Section~\ref{sec:model-crowd}) with two types of kernels: Gaussian and generalized Mat{\' e}rn.
+\textbf{Crowd motion.} We solve numerically Example~1 (Section~\ref{sec:model-crowd}) with two types of kernels: Gaussian and generalized Mat{\' e}rn.
 In both cases, the other model parameters are the same and are chosen as: $T=2.0, \sigma=0.1, \lambda=5.0$.
 For the time discretization, we use $\Delta t=0.05$.
-When evaluating the control's performance after training, we use the exact computation with $N=1000$ particles.

-\textbf{Gaussian kernel.} We use a Gaussian kernel with standard derivation $\sigma_k = 0.3$.
-Fig.~\ref{fig:crowd-gaussian-cost-compute} (left) shows how the cost (which is also the loss function) decays during training.
-Here, for both controls, the cost is evaluated by Monte Carlo samples using the control learned and the exact computation of the kernel.
-Fig.~\ref{fig:crowd-gaussian-cost-compute} (right) shows the computational time (averaged over 3 runs for each $N$) as a function of the number of particles $N$ used in the population.
-The computational time is roughly consistent with our theoretical estimate.
-The discrepancy between the numerical value and the theoretical ones can be due to numerical errors.
-We observe that they give similar performance.
-Fig.~\ref{fig:crowd-gaussian-density} shows the evolution of the density under the learned control; the red line shows the target.

-\textbf{Generalized Mat{\' e}rn kernel.} We use a generalized Mat{\' e}rn kernel with $\alpha = 1.9$ and $\beta = 1.5$.
-Fig.~\ref{fig:crowd-matern-cost-compute} (left) shows how the cost (which is also the loss function) decays during training.
-Here, for both controls, the cost is evaluated by MC samples using the control learned and the exact computation of the kernel.
-Fig.~\ref{fig:crowd-matern-cost-compute} (right) shows the computational time (averaged over 3 runs for each $N$) as a function of the number of particles $N$ used in the population.
-The computational time is roughly consistent with our theoretical estimate.
-The discrepancy between the numerical value and the theoretical ones can be due to numerical errors.
-Fig.~\ref{fig:crowd-matern-density} shows the evolution of the density under the learned control; the red line shows the target.
-Fig.~\ref{fig:crowd-gaussian-density-heatmap-cmp} shows the heatmap of the densities at terminal time with Gaussian and Mat{\'e}rn kernels.